Film: Phoenix Wright: Ace Attorney

 and solve the fifteen-year mystery known as the DL-6 Incident.

 Ace Attorney provides examples of the following tropes:

-Inverted.
-Redd White turns from a sharply dressed pretty boy into a Severus Snape look-alike.
+- Inverted with Redd White, who turns from a sharply dressed pretty boy into a Severus Snape/Howard Stern look-alike.

-While the game version of Gumshoe has plenty of fans, the film makes him younger, cuter, and more conventionally attractive.
+- Played straight with Dick Gumshoe.
+While the game version of him has plenty of fans, the film makes him younger, cuter, and more conventionally attractive.